LATEST NEWS – February 2022

 Covid pandemic delays community planting days

-Hopes that community planting days could be scheduled before Christmas have been dashed by national lockdown restrictions.
+Hopes that community planting days could be held were dashed by national lockdown restrictions.

-New dates will be planned for early 2021 and work is already underway to agree dates with South Downs National Park Rangers, who will be helping run the planting days, and arboriculturalist Petra Billings who has designed the woodland planting and management plan.
+New dates will be planned for winter 2021/22 and work is already underway to agree dates with South Downs National Park Rangers, who will be helping run the planting days, and arboriculturalist Petra Billings who has designed the woodland planting and management plan.

-Planting trees is always dependent on weather and the added complications of changing social distancing requirements mean that last minute changes are always possible.
-All fingers are crossed for the new year.
+Planting trees is always dependent on weather and the added complications of changing social distancing requirements mean that last minute changes are always possible. .

 A key priority for ensuring a healthy future for The Warren is protecting the natural re-growth of saplings and other wild plants as well as the newly planted trees.
 The best, and most cost effective, way to protect the plants is to install deer fencing around the perimeter of The Warren.
 This will only remain in place until the new trees are well established.